Faisal of Saudi Arabia: Assassination and aftermath

 One theory for the King's murder was avenging the death of Prince Khalid bin Musaid, the brother of Prince Faisal bin Musaid.
 King Faisal instituted secular reforms that led to the installation of television, which provoked violent protests.
 Prince Khalid led an attack on a television station in 1966, and he was shot dead by a policeman.

 In a documentary entitled Faisal, Legacy of a King, Faisal's grandson Amr bin Mohammed bin Faisal claims that the King had distanced himself from the world days before his death.
 Zaki Yamani claimed that King Faisal told his own relatives and friends about a dream he had in which his father, the late King Abdulaziz, was traveling in a car and asked him to get in.
 Yamani went on to say that Faisal felt that his death was approaching.
 In Islamic beliefs, dreams hold significance and can sometimes carry messages or guidance.

 Prince Faisal bin Musaid was captured directly after the attack.
 He was at first officially declared insane, but following the trial a panel of Saudi medical experts decided that he was sane when he shot the King.
-The nation's high religious court convicted him of regicide and sentenced him to execution.
+The nation's high religious court convicted him of regicide and sentenced him to death.
 He was publicly beheaded in Deera Square in Riyadh.

 Memorials and legacy

 After his death, Faisal's sons established an international philanthropic organisation, the King Faisal Foundation, in his honour.
-Faisal was eulogized by lyricist Robert Hunter in the title track of the Grateful Dead's 1975 album Blues for Allah.
+Faisal was eulogized by lyricist Robert Hunter in the title track of the Grateful Dead's 1975 album Blues for Allah and this album is tribute to him, King Faisal was fan of this group.

 Gerald de Gaury published a biography of Faisal entitled Faisal: King of Saudi Arabia.
 In 2013 Russian Arabist Alexei Vassiliev published another biography, King Faisal of Saudi Arabia: Personality, Faith and Times.
-A movie directed by Agustí Villaronga in 2019 entitled Born a King is about the visit of Faisal to London in 1919 when he was thirteen years old.
+A movie directed by Agustí Villaronga in 2019 entitled Born a King is about the visit of Faisal to London in 1919, when he was thirteen years old.

-In October 1976 King Khalid initiated the construction of Faisal Mosque in Islamabad, Pakistan.
+In October 1976, King Khalid initiated the construction of Faisal Mosque in Islamabad, Pakistan.
 Lyallpur, the third largest city of Pakistan, was renamed Faisalabad (literally, "City of Faisal") in 1979 in Faisal's honour.
 One of the two major Pakistan Air Force bases in Karachi, the largest city in Sindh province, is named "PAF Base Faisal" in Faisal's honour.